Utah Fires

 National Interagency Fire Center (NIFC): www.nifc.gov/fire-information/nfn

-Utah Fire Information: utahfireinfo.gov
+Utah Fire Info: utahfireinfo.gov

 Stay informed and prepared by monitoring these resources regularly.